Explore our platform and learn how it can help your application shine.

 ABAC systems make access decisions by:

-Here are the four main categories of attributes:
+Here are the four main categories of ABAC security attributes:

 ABAC systems establish policies that define what combination of various attributes is required to perform a specific action with a certain object or resource.
 The system uses these policies to grant or deny access.